kerbyfc/kdr/README.md

  * `,vc` - (Vim Command) copies the command under your cursor and executes it in vim.
 Great for testing single line changes to vimrc.
  * `,vr` - (Vim Reload) source current file as a vim file

-## Extending and overriding YADR settings
+## Extending and overriding KDR settings

 * [Debugging vim keymappings](doc/vim/keymaps.md)
 * [Overriding vim settings with ~/.vimrc.after and friends](doc/vim/override.md)